pc297/2HybridTools/README.rst

 To load a file, open the File menu and choose "Open" or press Ctrl+O.

 A set of sequences is searched for a vector upon loading.
-Press "Load Vector" to use a DNA or protein tag sequence other than the default one (STHAS).
+Press "Load Vector" to use a DNA or protein tag sequence other than the default ones (STHAS for 5' and DPAFL for 3').

 Overlapping of larger N and C terminus sequences is possible by checking the "Overlap" checkbox, and a 3' vector can be loaded in a similar way.